Terms and Conditions For a Bespoke Order

 Any returns must be confirmed by us before a refund is processed.
 Damage, intentional or accidental, by wearer will be noted and a refund will not be issued.
 If a claim is not accepted the client is expected to pay return postage.
 If measurements are incorrect as a result of client mis-measuring or not informing us of changes to size we cannot be held responsible.

 Communication on important matters such as alterations to aesthetic choices or measurements should be given in writing.
 Our preferred method for all communication is email, and we request that this is used as a first port of call where possible.
 This allows each of us to have a written copy of agreements to refer to.

 Where an order differs significantly from our advertised styles visual references must be provided with clear instructions as to how the order is desired.

-Ideally, we aim to resolve complaints within a timescale of seven working days.
+Ideally, we aim to resolve any complaints within a timescale of seven working days.
 If this is not possible because a full investigation has not yet been completed, a progress report will be sent to the complainant.
-If we, Orchid Corsetry, are unable to resolve a complaint that you make within eight weeks you can take your complaint to The Retail Ombudsman.
+If we, Orchid Corsetry, are unable to resolve a complaint that you make within eight weeks you can take your complaint to Retail Dispute Resolution.
 This is an independent organisation specialising in providing an alternative dispute resolution service for consumers and retailers.
-You will need to refer your complaint to The Retail Ombudsman within 12 months after our final response.
+You will need to refer your complaint to Retail Dispute Resolution within 12 months after our final response.
 As a member of the organisation, we are bound by their code of practice and they can be contacted via:

-The Retail Ombudsman can be contacted as follows:
+Retail Dispute Resolution can be contacted as follows: